cmmid/cmmid.github.io/topics/covid19/current-patterns-transmission/_posts/2020-03-03-cases-from-deaths.md

 ---

 #add the title of your project
-title: Inferring cases from recent deaths
+title: "Inferring cases from recent deaths"

 description: We infer the number of COVID-19 cases based on recently reported deaths.